hotjavabeans/JetpackComposeLOTR/README.md

 The data is supplied by The One API (to rule them all).
 You can check out their website here: https://the-one-api.dev/.
 Unfortunately the API is limited to 100 requests every 10 minutes.

-The app has been built using Jetpack Compose and has served as a great learning tool for me to learn this new and exciting framework.
+The app has been built using Jetpack Compose and has served as a great learning tool for me to get to grips with this new and exciting framework.
 I will continue to update the app as I learn more.

 ~~~~~~~~~
 *Aragorn and Gimli are looking at the Uruk-hai, but are separated from them by a gap*: